Blueprint Medtech Incubator Hub Cycle 3 Funding Solicitation

 • A subset of pre-proposals will be invited for full proposals, which are also submitted through the online proposal submission system.

-• Selected full proposals will proceed to a “Deep Dive” review that is expected to take approximately two weeks.
-During this time applicants will need to commit significant effort to respond to the Deep Dive team’s inquiries.
+• Selected full proposals will proceed to a “Deep Dive” review that is expected to take approximately three weeks.
+During this time applicants will need to commit significant effort to work with the Deep Dive team and respond to the team’s inquiries

-• Applicants will be informed of review decisions by the end of February 2024.
+• The earliest applicants will be informed of review decisions will be July 2025.

-• The earliest anticipated start date for funding for selected full proposals is March 2024.
+• The earliest anticipated start date for funding for Seedlings is August 2025.

 • The anticipated performance period is up to 12 months, which can be renewed for up to an additional three 12-month periods with CINTA, NTH, and NIH approval.

-• Awards will rarely exceed $500,000 per year in direct costs.
+• Optimizer awards will rarely exceed $500,000 per year in direct costs.
 Indirect costs will be provided at your institution’s Federally negotiated rate or, if none, a de minimis rate of 10%.
-We expect to make up to 10 awards from this solicitation.
+We expect to make up to 5 awards from this solicitation.

 Application Criteria

 CINTA and NTH are seeking proposals leading to commercialization of groundbreaking preventative, therapeutic, and/or diagnostic medical devices.
 At a minimum, projects should have already clearly demonstrated proof-of-concept.
 The technologies proposed must have a pathway to a prototype ready for first-in-human testing within 4 years and have a viable pathway to commercial development.
-Projects that are nearly ready for first-in-human testing will be redirected to the companion NIH Blueprint MedTech: Translator FOAs.
+Projects that are nearly ready for first-in-human testing may be redirected to the companion NIH Blueprint MedTech: Translator FOAs or invited to the Seedling program to address specific weaknesses.

-Applications must focus on a disorder involving the nervous system or consequences of such a disease or injury in an area of interest of the Participating Institutes/Centers.
-Since applications outside the mission of these participating Institutes/Centers will not receive funding, applicants are encouraged to review the Institutes’ website.
-For questions about mission fit, contact the points of contact listed on the Blueprint MedTech website prior to submitting a pre-proposal and indicate which specific disease is targeted by your product.
+Applications must focus on an intended use involving the nervous system or addressing consequences of such a disease or injury in an area of interest of the Participating Institutes/Centers.
+Since applications outside the mission of these participating Institutes/Centers will not be invited to submit full proposals, applicants are encouraged to review the website.
+For questions about mission fit, contact the points of contact listed on the NIH Blueprint MedTech website prior to submitting a pre-proposal and indicate which specific disease is targeted by your product.
 All other questions should be submitted to info@blueprintneurotech.org.

 Applicants must have collaborative teams incorporating product development and clinical expertise.
-Input from these collaborators must be clearly reflected throughout the application and proposed scope of work.
+Input from these collaborators must be clearly reflected throughout the applications and proposed scope of work.
 CINTA and NTH can assist in connecting potential applicants with potential collaborators if requested.
-Applications from teams without clinical expertise are strongly encouraged to find clinical partners prior to submitting a pre-proposal.
+Applicants from teams without clinical expertise are strongly encouraged to find clinical partners prior to submitting a pre-proposal.

 Applications should: